Knoph1/Omni-Legacy/README.md

 ```bash
 npm run build
 ```
-2. **Deploy** via Vercel, Netlify, or any preferred hosting service.
+2. **Deploy** via Vercel, Netlify or any preferred hosting service.
 3. **Ensure environment variables** (if any) are set in the hosting platform.

 ---